Frequent bottlenecks in logistics – methods and measures for their elimination – Image: Xpert.Digital

 5. Use of technology

-The benefits of the Bottleneck Walk
+The advantages of the bottleneck walk

 The Bottleneck Walk as a valuable tool in modern logistics